USEPA/Microcystinchla/manuscript/f1000_revisions/response.md

 ## Specific Edits

 ### Abstract-Specific Comments:
-- Near the bottom of the abstract, the units seem quite high for microcystins (g/L) rather than micrograms/L. The micro Greek symbol (mu) may have been lost during uploading.
+- Near the bottom of the abstracnla_fieldopst, the units seem quite high for microcystins (g/L) rather than micrograms/L. The micro Greek symbol (mu) may have been lost during uploading.
     - **Response:**

 ### Results Comments: